The key to better health is sustainable lifestyle changes. Start small and incorporate one change at a time. Remember, Rome wasn’t built in a day.

 Drinking herbal tea has countless benefits.
 It can improve your moods, your metabolism, reduce inflammation and even decrease your risk of cancer.
-My favorite types of herbal tea include mint, chamomile and green tea.
+My favorite types of herbal tea include chamomile tea, peppermint tea and green tea.
 Green tea has a lot of health benefits, but can be a bit bitter, so I usually look for a green tea and fruit combination such as green tea and blueberry or mango.
 Add a small amount of raw sugar, stevia or honey for some added sweetness.

 9. Eat more fruits and vegetables.

 There are so many ways to incorporate fruits and vegetables in your diet.
 Make smoothies, make a salad, saute or grill vegetables, make a fruit salad or make fruit infused water.
 An added bonus of incorporating fruits and vegetables is that a lot of them have a high water content.

 Stay on top of your preventative health care screenings.
 Go for an annual physical once a year.
 Women should go to their OB/GYN at least once a year.
 Women over 40 should schedule annual mammograms.
 Men and women 50 and over should have annual colonoscopies.
 These exams aren’t exactly fun, but it is better to stay on top of your health because early detection can be the key to saving your life.

 What do you think of this list?
 Did I forget anything?
 Leave a comment below!